wheelofheaven/wheelofheaven.io/content/en/wiki/encyclopedia/astrobiology.md

 ---
 title: "Astrobiology"
-description: "Astrobiology, a scientific field of research that studies the possibility and conditions of extraterrestrial life."
+description: "Astrobiology, a scientific field of research that studies life in the universe.
+As life in the Universe hasn't conclusively been observed, astrobiology is foremost interested in under what conditions makes extraterrestrial life possible."
-lead: "A scientific field of research that studies the possibility and conditions of extraterrestrial life."
+lead: "A scientific field of research that studies life in the universe.
+As life in the Universe hasn't conclusively been observed, astrobiology is foremost interested in under what conditions makes extraterrestrial life possible."
 date: 2022-09-20T00:00:00+00:00
 lastmod: 2022-09-20T00:00:00+00:00
 draft: false